ahmsay/Solidvessel/.docs/run-options.md

 ## Test

-This mode will start the whole application in K8S cluster.
+This mode will start the whole application in a K8S cluster.
 You can test it on your own computer if you enable Kubernetes on Docker Desktop or Orbstack.

 Make sure <a href="https://argo-cd.readthedocs.io/en/stable/getting_started/">ArgoCD<a/> is installed on your cluster.